These instructions are provided as a courtesy to the spouses of J-1 scholars at MIT. They do not constitute legal advice.

 Social Security Number and Taxes:

 After receiving your EAD, you must apply for a Social Security number by going in person to the Social Security Administration.
-Take your passport; most recent admission stamp in the passport and printed I-94 admission record from CBP.gov/i94 OR photocopies of paper Form I-94 (front and back), if applicable; Form DS-2019, and EAD with you to show work authorization.
+Take your passport; most recent admission stamp in the passport and printout of the electronic I-94 admission record OR photocopies of paper Form I-94 (front and back), if applicable; Form DS-2019, and EAD with you to show work authorization.

 Earnings of J-2 visa holders are subject to U.S. Social Security taxes, as well as federal and state income taxes.
 See IRS Publication 519, "United States Tax Guide for Aliens," available from the IRS website.